Contact Person : Sharon Wang

 Metal loss refers to the abraded metal of the outer wire of the wire rope in actual operation.
 Metal deformation refers to the shape of the outer wire of the wire rope.
 Resistance to metal loss is actually abrasion resistance.
 The general metal deformation is called "hammering", and the exposed side seems to be hit by a hammer.
 See Figure 5.
 "Hamming" usually occurs on the drum, and sometimes also occurs on the sheave when the rope is in close contact with each other on the drum.
 "Hammering" causes metal failure, and wire failure during operation.

 Stability usually refers to the use and working performance of the wire rope.
 It is not a quantitative but qualitative view of things.
 The steel wire rope we produce always makes it more stable.
 The pre-deformed wire rope is more stable than the non-pre-deformed wire rope.
 The alternating twist is more stable than the same direction twist.
 A strand made of 7 wires is more stable than a strand made of many wires.
 There is no specific measurement method for stability.

 7) Bend ability

 Flexibility refers to the ease with which the wire rope is bent into an arc.
-The primary factor affecting the bending performance is the diameter of the wire rope.
+The primary factor affecting bending performance is the diameter of the wire rope.
 The second is the structure of rope and strand, technical composition and rope core structure.
-A thin steel wire rope must have better bending performance than a thick steel wire rope, and a steel wire rope with a fiber core also has a better bending performance than a steel wire rope with other cores.
+A thin steel wire rope must have better bending performance than a thick steel wire rope, and a steel wire rope with a fiber core has better bending performance than a steel wire rope with other cores.